zzhangjii/learning-library/oci-library/Foundational/Using_Reserved_Public_IP/Reserved_Public_IP_HOL.md

 - We recommend using Chrome or Edge as the broswer.
 Also set your browser zoom to 80%

-Ensure you have below information available:

-- Tenant, User name, Password, and compartment name

 1. Sign in using your tenant name, user name and password.

 2. Once signed in select the compartment assigned to you from drop down menu on left part of the screen